girder/girder/tests/README.md

 ## Running the tests

-Before you can run the tests, you'll need to configure the project with CMake.
+Before you can run the tests, you'll need to install [pep8](http://www.python.org/dev/peps/pep-0008/) for Python style checking.

+    pip install pep8

+Also, you'll need to configure the project with CMake.

     mkdir ../girder-build
     cd ../girder-build